kschuler/guide/guidelines/making-stimuli.md

 ```
 say -v Alex -r 250 "say this please" -o ~/Desktop/say-this.wav --data-format=LEF32@32000
 ```
-Each parameter in this command means:
+Each parameter in this command are:

 - `say` is the command for Text-to-speech
 - `-v Alex` use voice (`-v`) Alex